paveloom/paveloom.dev/content/flex.md

 - The Christmas Chronicles
 - The Fifth Element
 - The Lorax (1972)
+- The Lord of the Rings
+  - The Lord of the Rings: The Fellowship of the Ring
+  - The Lord of the Rings: The Return of the King
+  - The Lord of the Rings: The Two Towers
 - Thor: Ragnarok
 - Twin Peaks: Fire Walk with Me
   - Complete Version (Fanedit by Папа Джонсон)